-- All children to receive daily class/small group Google meetings. - Identified pupils receive 1:1 Google meetings with class teacher or HLTA.

-- Identified pupils to receive weekly phone calls from their class teacher. - Identified parents to receive weekly phone calls from the DSL/HT. - Identified pupils to receive paper packs of work. - Identified pupils to receive the loan of a school iPad. - The Concerned and Vulnerable register (t-drive) identifies the pupils above.
+- All children to receive daily class/small group Google meetings. - Identified pupils receive 1:1 Google meetings with class teacher or HLTA. - · Identified pupils to receive weekly phone calls from their class teacher. - Identified parents to receive weekly phone calls from the DSL/HT. - · Identified pupils to receive paper packs of work. - Identified pupils to receive the loan of a school iPad.